 - Saturation: number of throttled read and write operations as well as the corresponding amount of data being throttled

-You will find in our doc a list of all the metrics collected from GCE with a brief description of each.
+In our docs, you will find a list of all the metrics collected from GCE, with a brief description of each.

 Labels and tags from your Google Compute Engine instances, such as device type or storage type, are automatically made available in Datadog.
 You can use them to slice and dice your metrics, and to filter and group your hosts for a comprehensive view of your infrastructure.